thephez/docs-core/docs/guide/dash-features-instantsend.md

 | Mainnet | 6 Blocks (normal transactions)<br>**100 Blocks (mining/masternode rewards)** |
 | Testnet / Regtest / Devnet | 2 Blocks |

-> 📘 Transition to Deterministic InstantSend lock
->
-> Protocol version 70220 implements [DIP22](https://github.com/dashpay/dips/blob/master/dip-0022.md) which adds the `isdlock` message as a replacement for the `islock` message.
-Once the transition is complete, the `islock` message will be deprecated.

 The introduction of the [Long-Living Masternode Quorum](../resources/glossary.md#long-living-masternode-quorum) feature in Dash Core 0.14 provided a foundation to scale InstantSend.
 The transaction input locking process (and resulting network traffic) now occurs only within the quorum.
-This minimizes network congestion since only the [`islock` message](../reference/p2p-network-instantsend-messages.md#islock) or [`isdlock` message](../reference/p2p-network-instantsend-messages.md#isdlock) produced by the locking process is relayed to the entire Dash network.
-This message contains all the information necessary to verify a successful transaction lock.
+This minimized network congestion since only the [`isdlock` message](../reference/p2p-network-instantsend-messages.md#isdlock) produced by the locking process is relayed to the entire Dash network.
+The lock message contains all the information necessary to verify a successful transaction lock.

+## Deterministic InstantSend

+Protocol version 70220 implemented deterministic InstantSend (see [DIP22](https://github.com/dashpay/dips/blob/master/dip-0022.md)) which added the `isdlock` message as a replacement for the `islock` message.
+The `islock` message was deprecated and fully removed in protocol version 70231.

 ## Management via Spork